Introduction :

 Output :

-You see the below image as output, if you run this program in your pc.
+You can see the below image as output, if you run this program on your PC.

 /*Developed by Puskar Jasu*/